-In this post we take a look at the best free VR games for Rift, Vive, Gear VR, Cardboard, and Daydream.
-Unfortunately, there weren’t many good picks for the PSVR, but if and when more good free games surface — we’ll be sure to add that platform as well.
+In this post we take a look at the best free VR games for Rift, Vive, PSVR, Gear VR, Cardboard, and Daydream.

-One definitely not for children, Accounting takes a dark and comedic stance on the profession of accounting.
+One of our free VR games that is definitely not for children, Accounting takes a dark and comedic stance on the profession of accounting.
 Tax fraud is only the beginning of the horrors that you may encounter whilst rummaging through offices, putting on VR goggles inside VR, and generally tearing apart the human body.
 Sound like fun?
 Those familiar with the television show Rick and Morty will already know what they are in for!

-Gamers who enjoy huge, large-scale battles will find themselves right at home with War Thunder.
+Gamers who like free VR games and also enjoy huge, large-scale battles will find themselves right at home with War Thunder.
 The game pulls players into the major battles of World War II and the Korean War and pits them against dozens of others.
 With a wide range of plane options, as well as several playable ground vehicles, War Thunder provides hours of entertainment but enough depth to divide the truly skilled players from the lucky.

 The Lab is a combination of minigames and VR experiences that works as the perfect introduction to the genre for new players.
 Allowing players to explore a real-world mountain peak, throw robots boxes in Slingshot, destroy meteors and baddies in Xortex, defend a castle in Longbow, or move from demo to demo within The Hub, The Lab offers a huge number of experiences with fantastic graphical fidelity.
 Even though it is clearly a tech demo of what the Vive is capable of, The Lab is a great way to have fun without committing to hours of playtime.